CyberWiz93/CyberWiz93/Setting up my Server.md

 # Setting up my Server (Headless)

-## (1) Pi Imager
+## Pi Imager

 First thing is first.
 We will need to set up an micro SD with a raspberry pi OS.
-This can be found here <a href="https://www.raspberrypi.com/software/" </a>
+This can be found here https://www.raspberrypi.com/software/